Current dairy production: what’s wrong?

 Inevitable Slaughter

 In the current dairy industry non-“useful” animals – sick or aging dairy cows and most new-born male calves – are slaughtered.
 Cows are usually killed whilst still young, often at only a quarter of their natural lifespan, because they’re no longer as productive as they used to be.
 Calves are taken from their mothers soon after birth and fed artificial milk.
 Due to the ill-health of their mothers, calves are usually too scrawny to be profitable and are therefore killed.
-But the fate of calves that do live is no better; they will become veal calves, dairy cows or beef bulls.
+But the fate of calves that do live is no better – boys will become veal or beef, girls dairy machines.

 Seeing as all animals involved in the dairy business are slaughtered at some point, it is questionable whether dairy can be considered as strictly vegetarian.